philthephatman/awesome-hacking-lists/udpsec.md

 - [wetland](https://github.com/ohmyadd/wetland) - A high interaction SSH honeypot
 - [Http-Proxy-Scan](https://github.com/t4mo/Http-Proxy-Scan) - Use Censys.io Scan Http Proxy
 - [domain_analyzer](https://github.com/eldraco/domain_analyzer) - Analyze the security of any domain by finding all the information possible.
 Made in python.
+- [CyberThreatHunting](https://github.com/A3sal0n/CyberThreatHunting) - A collection of resources for Threat Hunters
 - [SiteScan](https://github.com/jasonsheh/SiteScan) - A tool help get the basic information of one site
 - [JoomlaScan](https://github.com/drego85/JoomlaScan) - A free software to find the components installed in Joomla CMS, built out of the ashes of Joomscan.
-- [SilverBlog](https://github.com/SilverBlogTeam/SilverBlog) - A fast and lightweight blog framework based on Python3 development
+- [silverblog](https://github.com/SilverBlogTeam/silverblog) - A fast and lightweight blog framework based on Python3 development
 - [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool) - RSA tool for ctf - retreive private key from weak public key and/or uncipher data
 - [rsatool](https://github.com/ius/rsatool) - rsatool can be used to calculate RSA and RSA-CRT parameters
 - [rangehttpserver](https://github.com/smgoller/rangehttpserver) - Python module that implements a simple HTTP server that understands the HTTP Range header.